Xilinx/VVAS/main/source/docs/DC/Tutorials/multi_instance_launch_utilities.rst

 Resource Management
 -------------------

 When there are several devices/cards, connected to the server, then it is important to select correct device to launch each new instance of the transcode pipeline.
 Selection of device depends on how much capacity is left on that device and how much load new instance needs.
 This has been simplified by ``XRM`` (Xilinc Resource Manager).
-User need not know details about how xrm works.
+User need not know details about how XRM works.
 XRM keeps on checking the available capacity on each device and launches the transcode pipeline on a device only when it has capacity.
-If current device doesn't have the required capacity, then it goes to next device and launch the new pipeline instance if it has the capacity.
-User need not know details about how xrm works.
+If current device does not have the required capacity, then it goes to next device and launch the new pipeline instance if it has the capacity.
+User need not know details about how XRM works.
 There are two applications provided that will interact with XRM and manage the resource allocation.

 Following XRM based applications are provided with varied ease-of-use to support the same: